eoringe/barista_coffee_app/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide

-This guide explains how to deploy your Laravel Barista Coffee App to Railway using Docker.
+This guide explains how to deploy your Laravel Barista Coffee App to Railway.

 ## Prerequisites